 The College maintains a daily crime log that records all reported crimes under the Clery Act categories.
 This report is updated daily electronically and weekly in print.
-It can be viewed by any member of the community at any time by visiting the Campus Safety Office in the CAT/HS Building or in Administration office.
-A binder is kept in the Safety Coordinators office, Safety Officer station, and Administrations Office.
+It can be viewed by any member of the community at any time by visiting the Campus Safety Office in the CAT/HS Building.
+A binder is kept in the Safety Coordinators office, one at the Safety Officer station and one in the Administration office.